 If you have to read for an hour or more, then you should definitely make sure you factor in some breaks.
 Your break doesn’t have to be very long.
 It can be a quick 30 seconds if you want.

 Taking a quick break from reading will give you a chance to collect your thoughts.
 You can use to the break to take notes if you want, or just to simply look away from the page.

 Once you start reading again, you’ll feel refreshed because it will feel like you just started reading.
-Try reading in 10-15 minute spurts with quick breaks in between.
-You’ll notice a higher level of focus then if you just tried reading for an hour straight with no breaks.
+If you try reading in 10-15 minute spurts, with quick breaks in between, you’ll notice a higher level of focus then if you just tried reading for an hour straight with no breaks.

 Without focus, your reading speed is irrelevant.

 If you want to improve your focus, make sure you read with your hand, eliminate distractions, listen to music and take breaks.
 These are four tips simple tips that can help you concentrate better while reading.